Nathan Drake

-Naughty Dog based Drake's appearance and personality on daredevil Johnny Knoxville, actor Harrison Ford, and the heroes of pulp magazines, novels and films.
+Naughty Dog based Drake's appearance on the heroes of pulp magazines, novels and films.
 To make him relatable, the character was dressed in jeans and a Henley long sleeve, and given an everyman persona; he is strong-willed, and often jokes and quips.
 The designers focused on giving him realistic reactions to his environment; for example, he stumbles while running, barely clears objects during leaps, and recognizes the absurdity of the situations in which he finds himself.

 The design and personality of Drake have drawn comparisons to other video game and film characters, such as Lara Croft and Indiana Jones.
 Many reviewers have called Drake a likable and believable character, and noted that he is a rare example of a physically attractive character who is not hypermasculine.